nthdimtech/nthdimtech-site/content/signet/guides/restore-a-signet.md

 	1. Select "STM32 Bootloader" from the main pulldown menu
 	1. Click the "Install driver button"

-1. To install the firmware run the following command where '\<firmware version\>' is the DFU firmware version you downloaded.
+1. To install the firmware run the following command replacing '\<firmware version\>' with the DFU firmware version you downloaded.
 Due to a timing issue the command will fail some of the time.
 Try multiple times if neccisary until the no errors are reported.
 	- On MacOS and GNU/Linux

 		```bash